DavidNaumann/MP1/README.md

 * X(ab) =  XOR with a inputs of instance number b
 * NA(ab) = NAND with a inputs of instance number b (if it appeared)

+duv is the gate instance for every current test bench (Device Under Verification)

 ```
 i.e. A21 would be the first instance of a 2 input AND gate
 or OR53 would be the third instnace of a 5 input OR gate